abdullahshafin/lambda-serverless-website/README.md

     return response
 ```
-7. Hit "Deploy" to deplot the code to the Lambda function
+7. Hit "Deploy" to deploy the code to the Lambda function
 8. Next, we will add a trigger to invoke this Lambda function.
 For that, click on "Add trigger" under "Function overview"
 9. In "Select a source", choose "API Gateway"
 10. Click on "Create a new API"